oscaram007/luchabrarian15.0/README.md

-# 📚 The Luchabrarian v2.0 — Phase 1
+# 📚🤜💥🏛️ The Luchabrarian Version 15.0

-> *A top-down action game where you are a librarian, the library is haunted, and the Dewey Decimal System is your only weapon.
-Built entirely with HTML, CSS, and JavaScript — no engines, no libraries (the code kind), no excuses.*
+> *A top-down action game where you are a librarian, the library is haunted, and Book Genres are your only weapon.
+Built entirely with HTML, CSS, and JavaScript — no engines, no libraries (the code kind) *

 ---

 ## 🏛️ What Is This Game?

 Imagine your library has a ghost problem.
-Not a *cute* ghost problem.
+Not a *FRIENDLY* ghost problem.
 A *swarming, teleporting, exploding, shape-shifting* ghost problem.
 Your job?
-Keep shelving books anyway. 📖👻
+Keep shelving books anyway. 😝📖👻

-You're the **Luchabrarian** — part librarian, part luchador, 100% done with these ghosts.
+You're the **LUCHABRARIAN** ➡️ part librarian, part luchador, 100% done with these ghosts.
 Dash around the library floor, scoop up scattered books, deliver them to the correct shelves, and survive long enough to file everything before chaos wins.

-It's Pac-Man meets library science.
+It's Pac-Man meets library science...
 With lore.
-And a trash can specifically for *Trash* books. 🗑️
+And a trash can specifically for *BANANA PEELS*. 🍌🗑️ (CUE **HOLLABACK GIRL** by Gwen Stefani... iykyk )

 ---